raikustar/xgis-replica-openlayers/README.md

 Trying to recreate XGIS functionality.
+Or at the very least some of it.